Banner image: Special workshop in Buenos Aires, Argentina for B’way Street Theater School

 Sheila works closely with theater companies and schools to design programs that suit the specific needs of the population.

 Foundational Movement Training based on the swings release work of Trish Arnold

 Physical Acting including Neutral Mask, Commedia dell’arte, Clown and Devising

 Past workshops and faculty appointments include: New York University Gallatin, FSU/Asolo Conservatory for Actor Training, Brooklyn College, Shakespeare and Company, The Linklater Center, Emerson College, the Upright Citizen’s Brigade, Breakthrough Studios, and the American Academy of Dramatic Arts where she is Head of Movement.

 ATyoga is a Vinyasa style yoga class infused with principals of the Alexander Technique.
 Verbal direction and hands-on adjustments lend ease, clarity and depth to the postures.
 In ATyoga we flow, breathe, center, and meditate.
-This is an open level class.
-Modifications and variations are offered to newer students and more advanced students will be challenged by using Alexander direction with their practice of the asanas (postures). $80 full series/$25 drop in.
+This is a seven class series where each week we focus on one of the chakras. $140/full series or $25/drop in.